 Domestic alternative breaks are 7-9 day service-based immersions into different cultural, environmental, and socioeconomic communities throughout the United States.
 Teams take part in service projects that address unmet community needs, gain awareness of critical social issues, enhance their individual growth, and prepare for lives of active citizenship.
-Domestic trips are drug and alcohol free experience.
+All alternative break trips are drug and alcohol free.

 2014 Domestic Trip Descriptions

 Habitat for Humanity/Cleveland OH: Around the world nearly 2 billion people live in slum housing, and more than 100 million are homeless.
 Habitat for Humanity believes that every man, woman and child should have a decent, safe and affordable place to live.
 Since 1976, Habitat has built more than 600,000 homes around the world using volunteer labor and donations.
 Volunteers on the KSC Habitat trip will spend one week with a local Habitat affiliate, community, and partner families to help eliminate poverty housing in an east coast community through construction or rehabilitation efforts.
 Volunteers could be framing, roofing, painting and more.
 Lodging will be dorm style; days generally run 8:30-4pm on the construction site; the team will likely prepare some of its own meals.